4k4xs4pH1r3/offensive-security/vmware.md

         uname -r

-Based on the result replace the value in the below line "VM_UNAME"
+Based on the result replace the value in the below line "VM_UNAME" and execute

     make VM_UNAME='5.0.0-16-generic' && make install && vmware-modconfig --console --install-all && sudo dpkg --configure -a && sudo grub-mkconfig
 #